turbobuildhome/.github/profile/README.md

 Doesn't require you to do anything, just a config file.
 It works just fine.
 If you work on windows, use mscv.
 It's the only free tool that can do it.

+## How to use

+## Cloud process technology
+The local process can run on any accessible device, just as it would run locally.
+The result of the execution is exactly the same as that of the local execution.
+Based on this technology.
+The compilation process can be moved to any device within the cluster.
+Therefore, as long as the number of CPU cores in the cluster is sufficiently large, the number of concurrent compilations can approach the limit. and the compilation time can approach the minimum.
 <!--

 **Here are some ideas to get you started:**